Alpenrose Dairy

-Alpenrose Dairy is a dairy and home delivery company located in the Hayhurst neighborhood of southwest Portland, Oregon, since 1916.
-It was owned by the Cadonau family for several generations until being sold to Smith Brothers Farms, a family-owned dairy located in Kent, Washington, in August 2019.
+Alpenrose Dairy is an American brand of dairy products and former manufacturer and home delivery company.
+Alpenrose was headquartered on their 52 acre namesake dairy facility in Portland, Oregon until 2019, and in 2022, the brand was sold to Smith Brothers Farms.
+Alpenrose products are still sold by Smith Brothers Farms, primarily through their home delivery service.

+History

 The brand was named after the alpine rose (Rosa pendulina) by the Swiss-born wife and early co-owner of the dairy.
 Alpenrose is a "supplier of dairy products to retail, wholesale and ingredient customers in Portland and throughout the Northwest".
-In 2020, addressing the growing demand for delivery services the company introduced Alpenrose Home Delivery, a weekly grocery delivery service that provides customers with Alpenrose brand dairy products and other locally-made grocery items.
-Deliveries are facilitated by the company's fleet of milkmen and milkwomen, who deliver groceries by neighborhood and are unique to the service.
+In 2020, addressing the growing demand for delivery services the company introduced Alpenrose Home Delivery, a weekly grocery delivery service that provided customers with Alpenrose brand dairy products and other locally made grocery items.
+Deliveries were facilitated by the company's fleet of milkmen and milkwomen, who delivered groceries by neighborhood and were unique to the service.

+In 2022, Alpenrose was sold to Kent, Washington based Smith Brothers Farms, another dairy company specializing in home delivery service.
+Smith Brothers still sells some milk products under the Alpenrose label.

+Dairy grounds

 The 52 acre grounds of the dairy include: